Abu Dis Waste Disposal Site: Environmental Damage and Health Risks

 Burning of waste is internationally unacceptable because it emits gases that contain toxins such as ammonia and hydrogen sulphate.
-The accumulation of waste in the site is creating an unbearable stench that is carried in the wind and affecting Bedouin communities living nearby.
-Also, there is a risk of Methane exploding since the site is poorly managed; there are many concerns that the severe environmental risks are endangering human lives in the region.
+The accumulation of waste in the site creates an unbearable stench that is carried in the wind and affecting Bedouin communities living nearby.
+Also, there is a risk of methane exploding since the site is poorly managed, and there are concerns that severe environmental risks are endangering human lives in the region.

 Legal Framework

-1. International Law
+International Law

-According to International Humanitarian Law (IHL), the expropriation of land within occupied territories can only occur when due to military necessities for the benefit of the local population.
+According to International Humanitarian Law (IHL), the expropriation of land within occupied territories can only occur due to military necessities for the benefit of the local population.
 The 1907 Hague Regulations state that the property of the occupied state must not be seized or destroyed unless "imperatively demanded by the necessities of war".
 Article 55 of the Hague Regulations states that the properties of the occupied territory must be "safeguarded" and the occupying power can act only as "administrator".

-Article 147 of the Geneva Convention also affirms that " extensive destruction and appropriation of property, not justified by military necessity and carried out unlawfully and wantonly" is to be considered a breach of the convention.
+Article 147 of the Geneva Convention also affirms that "extensive destruction and appropriation of property, not justified by military necessity and carried out unlawfully and wantonly" is to be considered a breach of the convention.

 These provisions require the occupying power to preserve the natural environment of the occupied territories and to protect it from degradation.
-They are affirmed by both the Rio Declaration which notes that the States are obliged to ensure that no damage is caused to environment of other States that fall under their jurisdiction or control and The Basel Convention requires that waste that is exported to another State is “managed in an environmentally sound manner” and that the quantity of waste exported is “reduced to the minimum consistent with the environmentally sound and efficient management of such wastes”.The Convention emphasises the need to “protect human health and the environment against effects which may result from such movement [of waste].”
+They are affirmed both by the Rio Declaration, which notes that the States are obliged to ensure that no damage is caused to the environment of other States that fall under their jurisdiction or control, and by The Basel Convention, which requires that waste exported to another State is "managed in an environmentally sound manner" and that the quantity of waste exported is "reduced to the minimum consistent with the environmentally sound and efficient management of such wastes".
+The Convention emphasises the need to "protect human health and the environment against effects which may result from such movement [of waste]."

-2. Oslo Accords
+Oslo Accords

-The Oslo I (1993) and Oslo II (1995) Accords between the Israeli Government and the Palestinian Liberation Organisation (PLO) laid out provisions for the two Parties cooperation and communication on environmental projects.
-According of Article 12 of the agreement, a committee on both sides should be established to ensure "environmental cooperation and understanding".
+The Oslo I (1993) and Oslo II (1995) Accords between the Israeli Government and the Palestinian Liberation Organisation (PLO) laid out provisions for the two Parties' cooperation and communication on environmental projects.
+According of Article 12 of the agreement, both sides should establish an Environmental Experts Committee to ensure "environmental cooperation and understandings".
 This Joint Israeli-Palestinian committee would work together in implementing regulations and requiring an environmental impact assessment for major development programs that deals with solid waste disposal.
-In addition, Article 12 demands for the "protection of the environment and the prevention of environmental risks, hazards and nuisances including all kinds of soil, water and air pollution” and recognizes the “unsatisfactory situation of the environment in the West Bank” and the “mutual interest in improving this situation” for which Israel’s active assistance to the Palestinian side is required.
+In addition, Article 12 demands for the "protection of the environment and the prevention of environmental risks, hazards and nuisances including all kinds of soil, water and air pollution" and recognizes the "unsatisfactory situation of the environment in the West Bank" and the "mutual interest in improving this situation" for which Israel’s active assistance to the Palestinian side is required.